 Holdings Operations are limited to test records

 Operations on holdings are restricted for the sandbox institution.
 These operations are blocked unless the record's transcribing agency (the 040 $c subfield) is a test institution.
 This prevents Sandbox WSKeys from modifying non-test records.
-Developers are assigned test records when access is provisioned.
+Developers must interact with a specific list of test records.

 Caution is required for changes to Master Bibliographic Records

 When you make changes to Master Bibliographic Records through the WorldCat Metadata API, you are changing the production data for a cooperative catalog.
 This means that updates to bibliographic records held by multiple institutions will affect all holding libraries.

 To mitigate the risk for your development and testing of the Metadata API, when you request a WSKey for this service you will be assigned a set of 5 records that you can use for testing purposes.
 These records will be uniquely yours so they are the best records to use for testing purposes.

 Any new Master records created with a Sandbox WSKey will be added to the live production copy of WorldCat even if you are using a sandbox WSKey.
 The best way to learn how to use the Master Bibliographic Record service is to first become familiar with the record formats and data model through the Update functionality against the sandbox records you are assigned.

 Please note that the WorldCat Metadata API also simplifies your interaction with WorldCat Master Bibliographic Records.
 There are many complex matching algorithms that take place behind the update and create operations that OCLC uses to ensure the high quality and integrity of the WorldCat data set.
 This means that if you modify one of your sandbox records in such a way that you change certain data elements, the sandbox record may be merged into other producion records used by your institution or other OCLC members.
 Consequently, please do not create or update the data in the following fields of your sandbox test records in ways that they will match and potentially merge with existing WorldCat records: